 PURPOSE:

 The purpose of this activity is to acquaint you with the actions taken by the NRC in response to an emergency that may occur at a nuclear facility.
 Emergency response is vital to the Agency, fulfilling one of its primary mandates - protecting the health and safety of the public.
 As a fully qualified inspector, you will be trained to perform specific emergency response activities.
-This SG will help you to understand how the NRC meets its emergency response will begin to build the knowledge you will need later to successfully perform your assigned emergency response responsibilities.
+This SG will help you to understand how the NRC meets its emergency response mandate and will begin to build the knowledge you will need later to successfully perform your assigned emergency response responsibilities.

 COMPETENCY AREA: EMERGENCY RESPONSE